Enkoji Temple’s Breathtaking Views in Kyoto, 2024

 Infromation

-Period | Open hours | Admission |
+Term | Open hours |

-Normal period | 9:00 a.m. – 5:00 p.m. | Adult: 600yen High school, Junior high school, and Elementary school student: 300 yen |
+Normal Term | Adults: 600yen High school, Junior high school, and Elementary school students: 300 yen |

-(Special fall viewing) November, 11th to December 5th | 8:00 a.m. – 5:00 p.m. | Adult: 1000 yen High school and Junior high school student: 500 yen Elementary school student: 300 yen ※ Need a reservation |
+(Special fall viewing) November, 11th to December 5th in 2023 | Adults: 1000 yen High school and Junior high school students: 500 yen Elementary school students: 300 yen ※ Need a reservation |

 Reservation is required in Special fall viewing

-Here is Enkoji temple URL to book entry
+Here is Enkoji temple URL to book.

 Address